ryanshanker27/NBA_GPT/README.md

 - User Authentication: Allow personalized query history and saved favorites.
 - Caching Layer: Introduce Redis for hot‑path query caching to reduce latency and API costs.

+## Suggestions
+If anyone has any suggestions on how this site/engine can be improved, feel free to reach out at ryanjshanker@gmail.com.